BY-LAWS of Cornerstone Church of the Assemblies of God As amended on March 19, 2017

 Section 1.
 Selection of Officers

-A. Senior Pastor: The Senior Pastor may be elected to serve for a specific term at his first election or he may be elected for an indefinite period.
+- Lead Pastor: The Lead Pastor may be elected to serve for a specific term at his first election or he may be elected for an indefinite period.
 The Board of Deacons shall nominate him after consultation with the district officials regarding available candidates.
 Only one name shall be voted upon at a time.
 Election shall be by secret ballot at the Annual Business Meeting or at a Special Business Meeting called for that purpose.
 A two-thirds (2/3) majority of all active members present shall be required to constitute an election.

-C. Board Secretary: The Board Secretary shall be selected according to the process described in Section 2.
-He or she shall be nominated by the nominating committee and shall be selected for a two-year term at the Annual Business Meeting.
+- Board Secretary: The Board Secretary shall be selected according to the process described in Section 2.
+He or she shall be nominated by the nominating committee and shall be selected for a three-year term at the Annual Business Meeting.

-D. Treasurer: The Treasurer shall be selected according to the process described in Section 2.
-He or she shall be nominated by the nominating committee and shall be selected for a two-year term at the Annual Business Meeting.
+- Treasurer: The Treasurer shall be selected according to the process described in Section 2.
+He or she shall be nominated by the nominating committee and shall be selected for a three-year term at the Annual Business Meeting.

 Section 2.
 Nominating and Selecting

-A. Nominating: The Senior Pastor and the Board of Deacons shall appoint a nominating committee at least six weeks before the Annual Business Meeting.
-This committee shall consist of five members, with the Senior Pastor serving as Chairman, two Board members and two non-Board members who are members of the church.
+- Nominating: The Lead Pastor and the Board of Deacons shall appoint a nominating committee at least six weeks before the Annual Business Meeting.
+This committee shall consist of five members, with the Lead Pastor serving as Chairman, two Board members and two non-Board members who are members of the church.

 The duties of the nominating committee are to receive, select and submit nominations for such vacancies as may exist because a term of office will expire.
 The committee nominations are to be posted two (2) Sundays before the Annual Business Meeting.

-B. Selecting: Following prayer by the active membership of the Assembly, all selections of officers shall be made according to the process described in Acts 1:23-26.
+- Selecting: Following prayer by the active membership of the Assembly, all selections of Deacons, Board Secretary and Treasurer shall be made according to the process described in Acts 1:23-26 and 1 Chronicles 24:5.
 For each selection, the names of the persons nominated for consideration by the nominating committee shall be assembled and concealed.
 One name shall be drawn, indicating the selection of the officer.
 We believe that God “knows the hearts of all,” and will direct the selection of the nominee.

 Section 3.
 Vacancies of Officers

-A. Senior Pastor: In the event a Senior Pastor has serious charges preferred against him or his ministry has ceased to be effective, and no provision has been made for the termination of his ministry, responsibility is vested in the Board of Deacons to ask for the resignation of the Senior Pastor at any of its regular Board meetings.
+- Lead Pastor: In the event the Lead Pastor has serious charges preferred against him or his ministry has ceased to be effective, and no provision has been made for the termination of his ministry, responsibility is vested in the Board of Deacons to ask for the resignation of the Lead Pastor at any of its regular Board meetings.
 If such resignation is refused, the senior pastorate shall not be considered vacant until the action of the Board of Deacons has been sustained by a majority vote of the active membership present at a meeting called for that purpose, such meeting to be presided over by a district officer.
-When a vacancy in the senior pastorate shall occur, provision for filling the pulpit and other such duties shall be arranged by the Board of Deacons until a Senior Pastor shall be chosen as prescribed in Section 1.
-In the case of a Senior Pastor’s removal from office, a report of such action shall be made to the District Council office.
+When a vacancy in the senior pastorate shall occur, provision for filling the pulpit and other such duties shall be arranged by the Board of Deacons until the Lead Pastor shall be chosen as prescribed in Section 1.
+In the case of the Lead Pastor’s removal from office, a report of such action shall be made to the Southern New England District Council office.